Aerial View of Bishop Oyedepo’s 100,000 Seater Church Elicits Uproar: “Money Dey Where E Dey”

 Source: Instagram

-Reacting to the video, others criticised the religious leader, stating that there is a high rate of unemployment in his state and accusing him of wasting money on a massive structure.
+Reacting to the video, others criticised the religious leader, stating that there is a high rate of unemployment in his state and accused him of wasting money on a massive structure.

 They added that the money used for the project belongs to church members, many of whom cannot even afford to send their children to the school he built.

-A few others even suggested that a cleric who has spoken against insecurity in Nigeria should have converted the building into a stadium instead of using it for a church.
+A few others also claimed the cleric, who has spoken against insecurity in Nigeria, should have converted the building into a stadium instead of using it for a church.

 See the video here: